Mime artist: Medieval Europe

-In non-Western theatre
+Asian theatre

 Two mime artists playing with children in Indonesia.

-Analogous performances are evident in the theatrical traditions of other civilizations.
-Classical Indian musical theatre, although often erroneously labeled a "dance," is a group of theatrical forms in which the performer presents a narrative via stylized gesture, an array of hand positions, and mime illusions to play different characters, actions, and landscapes.
+Classical Indian musical theatre is a group of theatrical forms in which the performer presents a narrative via stylized gesture, an array of hand positions, and miming to play different characters, actions, and landscapes.
 Recitation, music, and even percussive footwork sometimes accompany the performance.
 The Natya Shastra, an ancient treatise on theatre by Bharata Muni, mentions silent performance, or mukabhinaya.
 In Kathakali, stories from Indian epics are told with facial expressions, hand signals and body motions.
-Performances are accompanied by songs narrating the story while the actors act out the scene, followed by actor detailing without background support of narrative song.
+Performances are accompanied by songs narrating the story while the actors act out the scene, followed by actor detailing without background support of narrative song..
 The Japanese Noh tradition has greatly influenced many contemporary mime and theatre practitioners including Jacques Copeau and Jacques Lecoq because of its use of mask work and highly physical performance style.
 Butoh, though often referred to as a dance form, has been adopted by various theatre practitioners as well.